ez80/84-CE-Documentation/tut-romcalls.rst

 Once again, you can learn more about each romcall in the PDF above.
 From now on, if there is a romcall you don't recognize, use the PDF.

-*The next tutorial's contents are unknown*
+*The next tutorial's contents are unknown.
+How mysterious!*